-The CSN Data Management page is an online access point to interact with the UCD CSN database.
+The CSN Data Management web app is an online access point to interact with the UCD CSN database.
 With this tool, the user can look up filter, batch, and site information.
 Qualifier codes and null codes can be assigned here with an explanatory comment.
 Each time a code is changed, a timestamped record is included.
-This webpage is also the portal for importing data from external laboratories or sources.
-Files from the respective folders in the networked U drive are uploaded following the instructions in TI 801A.
+This web app is also the portal

-The CSN Data Explorer page has multiple tabs for viewing the resultant data in various forms.
+The CSN Data web app has multiple tabs for viewing the resultant data in various forms.
 The analyst should familiarize themselves with the intuitive controls of the following tabs:

-- "Early Review" (Figure 6) data displayed enables the user to identify anomalies in the PTFE and nylon filters and/or XRF and IC analysis by reviewing the sulfur/sulfate and non-soil potassium/potassium ion time series and ratios; - "Carbon" (Figure 7) displays raw OC and EC concentrations, providing a tool for the user to identify anomalies in the quartz filters and/or TOA analysis; - "Explorer" (Figure 8) comprehensive tool enabling full chemical composition to be assessed using spatial (Regional Mode) and temporal (Multi-select) comparisons.
+- "Early Review" (Figure 6) data displayed enables the user to identify anomalies in the PTFE and nylon filters and/or XRF and IC analysis by reviewing the sulfur/sulfate and non-soil potassium/potassium ion time series and ratios; - "Carbon" (Figure 7) displays raw OC and EC concentrations, providing a tool for the user to identify anomalies in the quartz filters and/or TOA analysis.
+Also displays raw EC/BC concentrations and filter absorption (fAbs), providing a tool for the user to identify anomalies in the quartz filters, PTFE filters, TOA analysis and/or HIPS analysis; - "Explorer" (Figure 8) comprehensive tool enabling full chemical composition to be assessed using spatial (Regional Mode) and temporal (Multi-select) comparisons.
 A back-trajectory may also be displayed on the interactive map, where the map view can be changed to be of MODIS satellite imagery as well as other options; - "Field Blanks" (Figure 9) compares field blanks with associated sample filters enabling rapid identification of unusually high field blank mass loadings within the context of the monthly and historical network data, and may indicate a swap between field blank and sample filters; - "Parameter Review" (Figure 10) must be reviewed by the analyst for each monthly dataset.
 With this tool, every reported data point can be inspected quickly and efficiently within the context of the monthly and historical network data; - "Cr/Ni Review" (Figure 11) displays two plots with the Chromium/Nickel stainless steel contamination and all filter results plotted for visualization; - "Network Review" (Figure 12) displays network comparisons of S/SO4, Cl-/Cl, Non-Soil K/K+ and OCTR/OCTT.
 Enables rapid identification of outliers and anomalies in relationships between comparable species within the context of the network data for the time period specified.

 It is important to note the "Early Review" and/or "Carbon" tabs may be used prior to receiving a complete, monthly dataset.
-These tools utilize reported sulfur and sulfate mass loadings or OC and EC raw concentrations before the post processing steps described in TI 801B.
+These tools utilize reported sulfur/sulfate and non-soil potassium/potassium ion mass loadings or OC/EC raw and EC and BC raw/fAbs concentrations before the post processing steps described in TI 801B.
 The "Field Blanks" tab displays network-wide statistics including MDLs, 95th percentiles, and artifact values.

 Figure 6.
-The Early Review tab of the CSN Data Explorer webapp showing the sulfur/sulfate and non-soil potassium/potassium ion time series for the specified time range at a specified site.
+The Early Review tab of the CSN Data web app showing the sulfur/sulfate and non-soil potassium/potassium ion time series for the specified time range at a specified site.

 Figure 7.
-The Carbon tab of the CSN Data Explorer webapp showing the OC/EC time series for the specified time range at a specified site.
+The Carbon tab of the CSN Data web app showing the OC/EC and fAbs/EC/BC time series for the specified time range at a specified site.

 Figure 8.
-The Explorer tab of the CSN Data Explorer webapp showing various tools available to investigate and compare selected data.
+The Explorer tab of the CSN Data web app showing various tools available to investigate and compare selected data.

 Figure 9.
-The Field Blanks tab of the CSN Data Explorer webapp showing the mass loading of a selected species from one of the four categories for all field blank filters across the network.
+The Field Blanks tab of the CSN Data web app showing the mass loading of a selected species from one of the four categories for all field blank filters across the network.